AI-Augmented Intelligence

 Comoros — Shawiri project (EU-funded) — Institutional governance and dialogue on youth, gender and civil society

-Proprietary bibliographic base — 1,500+ references, SIDS and Indian Ocean governance
+Proprietary Tools — Bibliographic base (1,500+ references, SIDS and Indian Ocean governance) and SIDS strategic intelligence tool

 Comparative Study of Parliamentary Systems and Practices of Member States of the Association of Parliaments of the Indian Ocean Commission (AP-COI) — May 2025